High-resolution, full color images available online

 “

-dministration aff' .g-7, V sq ' E I 4 The significance of institutions of higher learning in the life of the world cannot be overestimated.
+Administration DR. HAROLD G. COO President “President' 7fte4A yt The significance of institutions of higher learning in the life of the world cannot he overestimated.
 They constitute the receptacle of the past, the guardian of the present and the conveyor of the past and present to the future.
 The college is the repository of the past.
 In the volumes of its libraries, in the knowledge of its faculty, in its process of education it becomes the reservoir of knowledge, expe- rience, wisdom, ideals, spiritual concepts and culture as they flow down as a great river from the past to the present.
 If it were not for such institutions these values would be for- ever lost.
 The college is the guardian of the incalculably rich heri- tage of the present.
-Only as we interpret and impart this knowledge to those of our own day, only as we develop skills, President cultivate imagination, generate ambition and discover new truth, can We possess this inheritance.
+Only as we interpret and impart this knowledge to those of our own day, only as we develop skills. cultivate imagination, generate ambition and discover new truth, can we possess this inheritance.
 This is the business of the college as the guardian of the present generation.
-The college is the conveyor of the world's richest values to the future.
-It keeps its eyes on the future, both the near look and the far.
+The college is the conveyor of the world’s richest values to the future.
+It keeps its eyes on the future, l oth the near look and the far.
 Through the college the mature generation injects its best and noblest and most valuable into the lives of the young, that they may use it, improve it and in turn pass it on to the future.
 The horizon is the constant concern of the college.
-It envisages the possibilities of the coming generation in the impartation of knowledge of the youth of today.
-The col- lege is the greatest assurance of a nobler race and a better day. - Harold G. Cooke DR. HAROLD G. COO 1
+It envisages the possibilities of the coming generation in the importation of knowledge of the youth of today.
+The col- lege is the greatest assurance of a nobler race and a better day.
+14 — Harold G. Cooke

 ”